 2. Prohibited and Restricted Goods

-Before importing or exporting goods into or out of Cambodia you should ensure that they do not fall into the category of prohibited and restricted goods.
+Before importing or exporting goods from Cambodia, you should ensure that they are not in the category of prohibited and restricted goods.

 You should refer to the specific regulations that cover these prohibitions and restrictions, which are identified under Sub-Decree No. 209 on the Enforcement of the List of Prohibited and Restricted Goods and accompanying Annex-1 List of Goods and Annex 2 Explanatory Notes, and through laws and regulations of the authorized agencies.
 Please also refer to the listed measures under the specific commodity you wish to import or undertake a search of all measures, standards and special requirements).